MicrosoftDocs/dynamics365smb-docs/business-central/finance-setup-reminders.md

 You can use reminders to remind customers about overdue amounts. [!INCLUDE [reminder-terms](includes/reminder-terms.md)]

+> [!TIP]
+> After you set up reminder terms and levels, you can include them in automated processes for creating, issuing, and sending reminders.
+To learn more about the automated process, go to [Automate reminders in collections](finance-automate-reminders.md).

 ## Reminder terms

 If customers have overdue payments, you must decide when and how to send them a reminder.
 In addition, you may want to debit their accounts for interest or fees.
 You can set up any number of reminder terms.

+You can set up standard email messages to use either for all reminder levels, or create specific messages for each level.
+For example, the message you send for the first reminder level might have a different tone or content than the fifth.
+To create one email message for all levels, choose **Customer Communication** at the top of the page.
+To create messages for specific lines, on the **Reminder Level** FastTab, choose a line and then choose the **Customer Communication** action on the FastTab.
+If you issue reminders in multiple countries, you might want your communicatons to be in different languages.

 > [!NOTE]
 > If you want to calculate interest on overdue payments, you can do so when you create reminders.
 If, however, you just want to calculate interest and inform your customers about this without sending reminders, you should use [finance charge memos](finance-setup-finance-charges.md).
 For more information, see [Reminders](receivables-collect-outstanding-balances.md#reminders) or [Finance Charges](receivables-collect-outstanding-balances.md#finance-charges), respectively.